 Note that there are a number of types of fires (e.g., gasoline, oils, wood, etc.), and, correspondingly, different kinds of fire extinguishers to combat them.
 Firemen identify fires with a particular class type, as shown below:

 |Class A Fires||Ordinary combustibles, such as wood or paper.|

 |Class B Fires||Flammable liquids, such as petroleum, alcohol or solvents.|

 |Class D Fires||Combustible metals, such as lithium, potassium or magnesium.|

 |Class K Fires||Cooking appliances with combustible cooking items, such as vegetable oil.|

-It’s important that you choose the right fire extinguisher for whatever type of fire you are dealing with.
-Thankfully, most household fire extinguishers are multi-use, with extinguishers capable of tackling Class A, B and C fires, which are relatively common.
+It’s important that you choose the right fire extinguisher, so you can fend off the flames effectively.
+Thankfully, however, most household fire extinguishers are multi-use, with extinguishers capable of tackling the most common kinds of fires—namely, Class A, B and C.

 How Do I Use a Fire Extinguisher?